rnwolf/mkdocs-blog-offline-main/docs/blog/posts/2025-08-22_svelte_gantt_app.md

 When you stop spending hours reformatting PowerPoint slides, you free up time to focus on what actually matters: **co-creating realistic plans with your team and keeping stakeholders aligned as things change.**

 Because plans *will* change — and when they do, your chart should adjust quickly without collapsing under its own formatting.
-That’s why a lightweight, browser-based viewer like this makes such a difference.
+That’s why a lightweight, browser-based viewer, with text based data that can ver version controlled like this makes such a difference to the planning process.

 ***

 ### Final Thoughts

 Whether you work in agile, hybrid, or traditional delivery, visual timelines matter.
-They aren’t about predicting the future — they’re about **creating a shared understanding** of what’s possible and how work hangs together.
+They aren’t about predicting the future — they’re about **creating a shared understanding** of what the future could look like and how work that future hangs together.

 That’s why I built *Simple Web Gantt Viewer* — for myself first, and now for anyone who’s sick of building brittle charts in Excel or PowerPoint.